mrfdev/CMI/Resources/FAQ/cmi-custom-joinleave.md

     # Set to -1 to disable this
     AutoHideFrom: -1
 ```
+Note: If you are still on CMI 8.8.5.0, the directory will be `plugins/CMI/Translations`.

-Next, inside the `plugins/CMI/Translations/` directory there is at least the file `Locale_EN.yml`, and below is an example of some basic text you could use / customize:
+Next, inside the `plugins/CMILib/Translations/` directory there is at least the file `Locale_EN.yml`, and below is an example of some basic text you could use / customize:

 ```yaml
   FirstJoin: '{#Cerulean} 1MB Server »{#Feijoa} Welcome new player &6[playerDisplayName]{#Feijoa}
     to 1MoreBlock.com!'